How to Write an Abridged Script

 - Spellcheck actors' names.
 Use IMDB.com.

 - Not every character needs to be in an Abridged Script, even if they are played by a noteworthy actor.
-If a character does nothing that directly advances the plot of the movie, they may not even be worth mentioning.
+If a character does nothing that directly advances the plot of the movie (or the portion of the plot you're covering), they may not even be worth mentioning.

 - Every line of dialogue should be a joke, a criticism of the movie, or the setup to a joke.
 If a line of dialogue ONLY advances the plot, it should be done as a joke of some kind or removed.